Rental property management is something that will always come into your mind as a landlord starting your property investment journey.

 Secondly, the fees you’re charged for property management will depend on the kind of service being provided.

-Rent collection means your property manager or lettings agent will collect your tenant’s rent and process the payment to you, or chase the rent if it’s late, all for a fixed fee.
+Rent collection means your property manager or letting agent will collect your tenant’s rent and process the payment to you, or chase the rent if it’s late, all for a fixed fee.

 Property management agreements in the UK